kishorechk/vendor-price-aggregator/README.md

 * REST API Documentation - http://localhost:8080/swagger-ui/index.html#/price-data-controller

 #### Validation
-The application will load prices from vendor input files from classpath.
+The application loads the prices from vendor input files from classpath.
 The below REST API endpoints can be used for validation -

 ```
 GET http://localhost:8080/api/prices/vendor/Vendor1